9 Types of Blackbirds in Alaska! (ID Guide)

 Red-winged Blackbird Range Map

-When it’s the nonbreeding season, Red-winged Blackbirds spend much of their time in grasslands, farm fields, and pastures looking for weedy seeds to eat.
+During the non-breeding season, Red-winged Blackbirds spend much of their time in grasslands, farm fields, and pastures looking for weedy seeds to eat.
 It’s common for them to be found in large flocks that feature various other blackbird species, such as grackles, cowbirds, and starlings.

-If you visit a wetland or marsh in spring, you are almost guaranteed to hear males singing and displaying, trying to attract a mate.
-Listen for a rich, musical song, which lasts about one second and sounds like “conk-la-ree!”
+Red-winged Blackbirds are easy to identify by their sounds!
+If you visit a wetland or marsh in the spring, you are almost guaranteed to hear males singing and displaying, trying to attract a mate.
+Listen for a rich, musical song that lasts about one second and sounds like “conk-la-ree!”

 #2.
 European Starling